nkoexe/incognito/README.md

 ### Running on local server

-Otherwise if you want to run the client on a custom server or locally, first change the constant variable in:
+Otherwise, if you want to run the client on a custom server or locally, first change the constant variable in:
 `client/src/main/java/org/incognito/Connection.java`:
 ```java